deexno/checkmk-telegram-plus/README.md

 Retrieving data manually is easy.
 After authentication, you should see a new icon next to the keyboard – the menu button.
 Open the menu and select an option.
 The bot will ask for necessary info and provide results (as seen in the examples).

 ### Enable and disable notifications
 You can enable or disable messages through the bot.
 "Loud" and "silent" notifications can also be toggled independently.
-Note that this setting is ONLY FOR YOU, and all other users will still receive their notifications as normal.
+Note that this setting is ONLY FOR YOU, and all other users will still receive their notifications as normal. **And they are decativated by default!
+So don't forget to activate them!**
 <br><img src="src/Screenshot_06.png" alt="Telegram Bot" height="auto" width="600" />